quicwg/base-drafts/draft-ietf-quic-transport.md

 The fields in the Timestamp Section are:

-* Delta Largest Acked (opt): An optional 8-bit unsigned packet number delta specifying the delta between the largest acked and the first packet whose timestamp is being reported.
-In other words, this first packet number may be computed as (Largest Acked - Delta Largest Acked.)
+* Delta Largest Acknowledged (opt): An optional 8-bit unsigned packet number delta specifying the delta between the largest acknowledged and the first packet whose timestamp is being reported.
+In other words, this first packet number may be computed as (Largest Acknowledged - Delta Largest Acknowledged.)

-* First Timestamp (opt): An optional 32-bit unsigned value specifying the time delta in microseconds, from the beginning of the connection to the arrival of the packet indicated by Delta Largest Acked.
+* First Timestamp (opt): An optional 32-bit unsigned value specifying the time delta in microseconds, from the beginning of the connection to the arrival of the packet indicated by Delta Largest Acknowledged.

 * Delta Largest Acked 1..N (opt, repeated): (Same as above.)

 * Time Since Previous Timestamp 1..N(opt, repeated): An optional 16-bit unsigned value specifying time delta from the previous reported timestamp.
-It is encoded in the same format as the Ack Delay.
+It is encoded in the same format as the ACK Delay.
 Along with the previous field, this field is repeated "Num Timestamps" times.

 #### Time Format